Operation Dawn of Gulf of Aden: Background

 On January 15, 2011, the Norwegian-owned chemical tanker Samho Jewelry was sailing through the Arabian Sea from the United Arab Emirates to Sri Lanka when it was attacked by a group of Somali pirates 350 nmi southeast of the port of Muscat, Oman.
 Tanker captain Seok Hae-gyun changed the ship's course to keep in international waters as long as possible.
 The pirates eventually seized the tanker and used it as a base from which to launch attacks on other ships.
 The South Korean operator of the vessel, the Samho Shipping Company, was facing huge losses because it was obligated to continue paying Norwegian investors under its charter even while the vessel was held by pirates.
 However, the Norwegian government had no military presence in the area at the time.
 Eight South Koreans, eleven Burmese, and two Indonesians were among the 21 crewmembers being held hostage.

 On January 16, South Korean president Lee Myung-bak issued an order to "comprehensively deal with" the crisis.
 The was dispatched under Captain Cho Young-joo, commander of the Cheonghae Anti-piracy Unit.
 The unit included members of the Republic of Korea Navy Special Warfare Flotilla.
-The 30 commandos aboard Choi Young could be deployed with several small boats and a Westland Super Lynx helicopter.
+The 30 commandos aboard Choe Yeong could be deployed with several small boats and a Westland Super Lynx helicopter.
 Additionally, warships from the United States and Omani navies were nearby.
 In contrast, the pirates were outnumbered with only 17 men aboard the tanker.
 They were also outgunned by the Koreans, possessing only assault rifles and rocket propelled grenades.

 Engagements

-Once Choi Young caught up with Samho Jewelry, it pursued the tanker until the pirates aboard were fatigued.
+Once Choe Yeong caught up with Samho Jewelry, it pursued the tanker until the pirates aboard were fatigued.
 Several fake attacks were staged to further wear down the pirate crew.
 Communications jamming was utilized to prevent the pirates from calling for assistance.